Daily giving suggestions

 |"Give up a want to meet a need"|

 The originator of the Nazarene Alabaster box, Mary Elizabeth Vennum, died in 2000 at age 91.

-The Alabaster box idea began during Mrs. Vennum's dozen years of service on the Nazarene Missions International General Council.
+The Alabaster box idea began during Mrs. Vennum's dozen years of service on the Nazarene Missions International Global Council.
 In the late 1940's, the Church of the Nazarene was experiencing a crunch in mission funding.
 At the 1949 General NMI Council meeting, Mrs. Vennum was asked to come up with an idea that would raise additional money for land purchases and building construction needs on Nazarene mission fields.
 As she returned from Kansas City to her Florida home on the train, Vennum said the Lord gave her the details for the Alabaster offering.
-"And the rest is now history," said Nina Gunter, general NMI director.
+"And the rest is now history," said Nina Gunter, former general NMI director.

 Without public fanfare, Mrs. Vennum also encouraged and financed the education of national pastors and evangelists in several Third World countries.
-She also personally mentored numerous young preachers and Christian lay leaders in the U.S.
+She also personally mentored numerous young preachers and Christian lay leaders in the U.S.A.

 It seemed particularly serendipitous that Mrs. Vennum's homegoing occurred during Alabaster's 50th anniversary year.

 The Alabaster box wasn't Elizabeth Vennum's only creative moment.
 Along the way, she also developed materials and methods for Christian education at the local church level.
 As an ordained Nazarene elder, she was also innovative in leading people to do share their faith with friends and family members.